 The Company treats the acquisition as a joint arrangement which constitutes a joint transaction and is accordingly presented in the Company's financial statements by the equity method.
-Compass's business is included in the 'segment reporting' note under other segments.
+Compass's business is included in the 'segment reporting' note under the data centers segment.